[IMGMAP]

 Recording Workshop

-Although recording arts are not the main focus of the UCSC program, we do have a basic recording studio.
+Although recording arts are not the main focus of the UCSC program, we do have an excellent recording control room.
 Advanced students use this to hone their studio engineering skills and to make recordings of instrumental compositions.
-This room features a Pro Tools setup as well as a Mackie dB8 console and 24 track hard disc recording system.
+This room features a Pro Tools setup as well as a Yamaha 02r96 console and Radar V 24 track hard disc recording system.
 The window looks into the classroom, and is tested at 85 dB of sound isolation.
-Mic lines run to the classroom and to Studio II, and the 24 track is networked to the one in the composition workshop.
+Mic lines run to the classroom and other studios, and the computer is networked to Radar and the other computers.

 Digital Arts/ New Media